 - Your medical report regarding your sprained knee, provided by your GP to explain more about your injury.

 - The contact details of any witnesses to your accident.

 - The date, time and location of your accident.

 - Any receipts relating to expenses incurred as a direct result of your accident or injuries.

 Depending on how your knee injury happened, there may also be other details that will benefit your claim.
 For example, if you were injured at work, then the entry in your work accident log book will be useful.
 If you have been in a road traffic accident, then you should take down the vehicle registration, make and model of the other car involved.

 No matter what your accident type, it is a good idea to speak with an adviser as soon as possible.
-At Accident Advice Helpline, our highly trained, professional and friendly advisers will be on hand to help your case and provide guidance on a ‘no win, no fee*’ basis.
+At Accident Advice Helpline, our highly trained, professional and friendly advisers will be on hand to help your case and provide guidance.
 Call us on 0800 689 0500 or 0333 500 0993 from a mobile phone for free, no-obligation advice about making a claim.